TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ### Moving Objects {#moving_objects}

+You can move objects around by using either the mouse or keyboard shortcuts.
+Left click and drag on a selected object to move it (and all other selected objects) around.
+In the 3D viewport, the objects are moved on the XY plane by default.
+Hold #key(307) to move the objects vertically along the Z axis.
+In a 2D viewport, the objects are moved on the viewport's view plane.
+There is no way to change an object's distance from the camera using the mouse in a 2D viewport.
+Remember that you can [cancel moving objects](#cancelling) by hitting #action('Controls/Map view/Cancel'), and that you can [restrict the movement axis](#axis_restriction) when moving objects with the mouse.

 Direction     Shortcut (2D)                                                            Shortcut (3D)
 ---------     -------------                                                            -------------
 Left          #action('Controls/Map view/Move objects left')                           #action('Controls/Map view/Move objects left')